Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 • Seizures

-• Lethargy and behavioural changes
+• Lethargy and behavioral changes

-• Vomiting, hypersalivation
+• Vomiting and hypersalivation

 • In severe cases, death